Charlotte Boyle (swimmer): 1920 Olympics

 Boyle represented the United States at the 1920 Summer Olympics in Antwerp, Belgium, where she competed in the women's 100-meter freestyle, swimming a 1:20.4 in the semi-finals, which did not advance her to the final meet.
 Her fellow swimmer at the Women's Swimming Association, Ethelda Bleibtrey, won the 100 freestyle event that year in 1:13.6, a world record at the time.
 She was a former world record-holder in the 200-meter freestyle and the old 220-yard freestyle events.
 She also set U.S. records in the now-forgotten plunge for distance event.

 She won national titles in distances from 50 yards to the five mile long distance event.
 Boyle captured American Athletic Union titles in the 100-yard freestyle in 1918, and the 50 yard freestyle, and took titles in the 100-yard free in 1919 and 1921.

 After her swimming career, Boyle had a long marriage with Henry Clune, a highly recognized columnist with the Rochester Democrat and Chronicle.
 She later had a successful career as a coach, teaching thousands to swim.
-She died on October 3, 1990, in Scottsdale, New York, where she had been a resident for many years.
+She died on October 3, 1990, in Scottsville, New York, where she had been a resident for many years.
 She and Clune had four sons.